Russia: detained U.S. basketball player Griner may appeal, ask for clemency | Law-Order

 Russia: detained U.S. basketball player Griner may appeal, ask for clemency

-Russia's foreign ministry said on Wednesday that detained U.S. basketball player Brittney Griner may appeal her sentence or apply for clemency once a verdict has been delivered.
+Russia's foreign ministry said on Wednesday that U.S. basketball player Brittney Griner, who was detained in Russia on drugs charges, may appeal her sentence or apply for clemency once a verdict has been delivered.

-Russian foreign ministry spokesperson Alexei Zaitsev said: "attempts to present the case as though the American woman was illegally detained do not stand up to criticism."
+Russian foreign ministry spokesperson Alexei Zaitsev said in a briefing: "the court must first deliver its verdict, but no one is stopping Brittney Griner from making use of the appeal procedure, and likewise asking for clemency."
+Zaitsev said: "attempts to present the case as though the American woman was illegally detained do not stand up to criticism."

-Griner was arrested at Moscow's Sheremetyevo airport on Feb.
-17 on drugs charges, after cannabis-infused vaporizer cartridges were allegedly found in her baggage.
 In May, the U.S. State Department designated Griner as "wrongfully detained".
+Griner, who had been playing for a Yekaterinburg-based club during the off-season, was arrested at Moscow's Sheremetyevo airport on Feb.
+17 on drugs charges that carry up to ten years in prison.

+A Russian official said that cannabis-infused vaporizer cartridges, which are illegal in Russia, had been found in Griner's baggage.
+Her trial began on Friday.

 ALSO READ